Cau-Correa/ms1/README.md

 ## Features

 Home page, with Ross's picture in the background the user can easy access social media and other sections of the website, also a direct link to purchase his Album.

 Music section, it's where to found the latest music, the user is able to listen them in the browser or has an option to play them on Sound Cloud.

 Video section, You Tube videos of Ross interacting with other musicians and bands.
 Also they can be watched in browser or on You Tube.

 About section, brief desccription of Ross Nevin.

 Contact section, the user there can have direct contact with him by e-mail, fill out a form to sign-Up for the news letter the form element does't have implemented backend server code to process it yet. and with google maps, see where he is geographically.

 Footer, in the footer is the copyrights and social media icons, linking to Ross's social media accounts.

+## Future features

+For the future is planed to add You Tube and Spotify pages to the social media icons, also make the sign-up form useful by implementing backend to it.

 ## Tecnologies Used
 1. [Git](https://git-scm.com/) Was used for version control by utilizing the Gitpod terminal to commit to Git and push it to GitHub.